-The ministry provides CMSMs and DSSABs with flexibility to use LHCC base funding amongst home child care expense categories only.
+The ministry provides CMSMs and DSSABs with flexibility to use LHCC base funding for home child care expense categories only.
 LHCC funds not spent on licensed home child care will be recovered by the ministry as part of the overall recovery for the general allocation.
 The overall recovery for the general allocation will be calculated as the greater of the recovery from "total sectors excluding SWW, TWOMO and adjustments" in schedule 3.1 in EFIS and the recovery calculated for LHCC.

-Based on the allocation, it is recommended that CMSMs and DSSABs provide a minimum of \$6,900 (\$5,175 prorated for 9 month period, April through December) for each active home an agency oversees.
-However, CMSMs and DSSABs have flexibility in setting their per-home amount, and are encouraged to adapt existing local practices to provide stable, predictable funding to agencies even if below the recommended amount.
+Based on the allocation, it is recommended that CMSMs and DSSABs provide a minimum of \$6,900 for each active home an agency oversees.
+However, CMSMs and DSSABs have flexibility in setting their per-home amount and are encouraged to adapt existing local practices to provide stable, predictable funding to agencies even if below the recommended amount.

-As LHCC Base Funding allocations are based on the location of home child care agencies rather than the location of active homes, CMSMs/DSSABs should collaborate with their counterparts to fund agencies that cross municipal boundaries.
-CMSMs and
+As LHCC Base Funding allocations are based on the location of home child care agencies rather than the location of active homes, CMSMs/DSSABs should collaborate with their counterparts to fund agencies and build a shared understanding of local policies that cross municipal boundaries.